Pitakataik (Yangon)

-The Piṭakataik (also called the Buddhist Tripitaka Library) is a pitakataik or Buddhist library located in Yangon, Myanmar.
-Commissioned by Prime Minister U Nu in the mid-1950s, it was designed to house Buddhist scriptures and writings associated with the Sixth Buddhist Synod.
-Despite being part of a larger Kaba Aye Pagoda complex, the library remains relatively secluded and is often overlooked by visitors.
-The library still houses thousands of original Buddhist folding-book manuscripts.
+Piṭakataik (also known as the Buddhist Tripitaka Library) is a Buddhist library located within the Kaba Aye Pagoda complex, Yangon, Myanmar.
+It was commissioned by Prime Minister U Nu in the 1950s to preserve Buddhist scriptures and writings related to the Sixth Buddhist Synod.
+It continues to store thousands of original Buddhist folding-book manuscripts.

 History

-U Nu envisioned the library as a spiritual and intellectual repository that would preserve Pāli scriptures from various Theravāda countries, as well as new religious writings produced during the Sixth Synod held in Yangon in 1954–56.

-The library was designed by Benjamin Polk, an American architect who had settled in India and partnered with Joseph Allen Stein in New Delhi.
-Polk was chosen for the project due to his sensitivity to cultural and religious symbolism, and his adaptability to Modernist architecture within traditional contexts.
+Prime Minister U Nu planned the library to keep Pāli scriptures from Theravāda Buddhist countries and other religious texts from the Sixth Buddhist Synod held in Rangoon between 1954 and 1956.
+The building was designed by Benjamin Polk, an American architect who had moved to India and later worked with Joseph Allen Stein in New Delhi.
+Polk incorporated Buddhist symbols and elements of traditional Burmese architecture into the library's Modernist design.

 Construction began around c.
-1955, coinciding with the conclusion of the Sixth Synod.
-Indian site manager Visvanath Jhanjee oversaw the project, which faced multiple setbacks, including the murder of a Chinese carpenter foreman, the dismissal of the first site engineer due to alcoholism, and political instability, as Prime Minister U Nu was temporarily ousted by General Ne Win from 1958 to 1960.
+1955 and was supervised by Indian site manager Visvanath Jhanjee.
+The project faced several difficulties, including the murder of a Chinese carpenter foreman, the removal of the first site engineer because of a drinking problem, and political changes after General Ne Win replaced U Nu as prime minister between 1958 and 1960.

-Despite these challenges, the library was completed around 1960–61, during U Nu’s return to power.
+The library was completed around 1960–61, when U Nu had re-elected to office.